The Department of Communities (Communities) works with a range of stakeholders to support many Western Australians.

 The Terms of Reference describes the purpose of the Roundtable and how members work together.

-The Roundtable Terms of Reference were endorsed at the May meeting.
+The Roundtable Terms of Reference were endorsed at the May 2021meeting.

-The Roundtable met in February to discuss priority areas for 2021.
+The Roundtable determined three priority areas for 2021:

 Communities' Regional Partnerships